How Are Auto Insurance Premiums Calculated?

 Your Driving Record

-The accident rate for those who have had accidents in the past few years is far higher than it is for those without accidents.
+The accident rate for drivers who have had accidents in the past few years is far higher than it is for people who have had no accidents.
 Similarly, the accident rate for individuals with two speeding tickets during a three-year period is twice as high as the rate for drivers with no tickets.
-It will come as no surprise, then, that your driving record has a big impact on the premiums you’re offered.
-Drivers who have not caused an accident or had traffic violations in the previous five or six years pay the lowest auto insurance rates; those who have caused accidents or had traffic violations pay higher rates.
+That’s why your driving record has a big impact on the premiums companies offer you.

 Most companies consider the driving records of everyone driving your car or cars.
 Therefore, if you have a perfect driving record but your spouse has had violations or accidents, you may not qualify for the companies’ best rates.

-Fortunately, insurance companies can’t hold recent accidents or tickets against you forever.
-After three to five years, companies cancel penalties for previous accidents and tickets if you’ve been accident- or ticket-free.
+Fortunately, insurance companies don’t hold accidents or tickets against you forever.
+After three to five years, they cancel penalties for previous accidents and tickets if you’ve been a good little driver.

 Your Experience and Training as a Driver